grosser/ruco/Readme.md

 TODO
 =====
- - undo/redo should mark as modified <-> fix modified to be smarter and not so manual
+ - make modified smarter <-> no manual addition of every action
  - make history more efficient (e.g. no need to check when only moving / store only diffs)
- - limit possible file size to e.g. 1MB (would hang/be too slow with insanely big files)
+ - limit possible file size to e.g. 1MB (would hang/be too slow with big files)
  - find next (Alt+n)
  - add selection colors to forms in command_bar
  - session storage (stay at same line/column when reopening)
- - smart staying at end of line/column when changing line
+ - smart staying at column when changing line
  - warnings / messages
  - syntax highlighting
  - raise when binding to a unsupported key